Mapmo/Uni-Operating-Systems/tasks/bash_tasks/ReadMe.md

 79.19.133.36|2013-07-24-20:00:00|Blocked by toni\

 The script has to output only the lines that have dates older then 14 days.
 Sort the output by date.

+7. Write a script that takes a the name of a file, that consists of numbers on separate lines, as a single paramter.
+The script should return the average of the numbers with 3 digits precision after the decimal point.

+Example:

+1\
+2\
+9\
+8\

+=> 5.000